jrhe/FFmpeg/decisions.md

 10. **Promotion criteria**
    - When does a Rust component become default?
    - After N fuzz-hours + FATE stable + performance parity.

+## Benchmarking TODOs (deferred)

+1. **Fuzz throughput harness**
+   - Add a simple, reproducible way to measure executions/sec for each fuzzer target.
+   - Options: libFuzzer-based run in CI, or a local “tight loop” harness that calls the fuzzer entrypoint over corpus inputs.